COSD-PANDA/datasd_council_report_2017/main/other_accomplishments.md

 ![OpenGov](http://take.ms/WSg3A)

 Notably, our OpenGov launch took less than 4 weeks, making it the fastest large city deployment.
 Additionally, we are one of only a few cities that house the tool under a subdomain of sandiego.gov.
-We plan to upload FY 16 adopted as well as historical budget data in the near future and continue to work with the vendor to develop new functionality.
+We plan to upload FY 16 adopted, as well as historical budget data, in the near future.
+We continue to work with the vendor to develop new functionality.
 In June 2015, our Director presented San Diego's story on this visualization and our Open Data program during a financial transparency webinar.

 The tool is accessible at [https://budget.sandiego.gov](https://budget.sandiego.gov).